ZMW-DW/DeepMSI-MER/README.md

 To successfully run this experiment, you will need the following hardware and software configurations:

 ### Hardware Requirements
-- At least two **H20/96GB** machines are required to run the experiment.
+- At least two H20/96GB machines and 300GB of memory are required to run the experiment.

 ### Software Requirements
 - **Linux** operating system.